International Engagement Awards

 The audience for the project, and the engagement activity, must be in a low- or middle-income country within Sub-Saharan Africa, South-east Asia or South Asia that is also eligible for our Investigator Awards within the broader remit of the Trust (but also including India).
 These are the countries marked with an asterisk on our LMIC country eligibility page.

-To apply, you must first submit an expression of interest and email it to us.
+To apply, you must first submit an expression of interest for the International Engagement Awards and email it to us.
 If your project is suitable for the scheme, we will ask you to complete a full application form.

 We encourage you to contact us as early as possible before the deadline so we are able to provide feedback and there is sufficient time for you to complete the full application form.